ianloefgren/project1/README.md

 - g++ -o projectDriver PassTable.o Account.o HashTable.o projectDriver.o
 - ./projectDriver

-* If you are having trouble compliling or running the code please email me!*
+!!!!If you are having trouble compliling or running the code please email me!!!!
-* ian.loefgren@colorado.edu*
+      ian.loefgren@colorado.edu*

 # Dependencies
 This project requires the standard c library random, as well as c library time.h, which both are standard and included with c and c++ compilers.